 9 – Search Tidal Pools And Marshes

-Tide pools and marshes can be a rewarding place to look for sea creatures.
+Tide pools and marshes can be rewarding places to look for sea creatures.

 Crabs, mussels, urchins, starfish, and sand dollars are some of the marine life you may find in a tide pool.

-Know what your local laws are regarding taking shells from tide pools and marshes.
+Know your local laws regarding taking shells from tide pools and marshes.

 If the animal is alive, leave it there.
 If a shell is abandoned, check your local regulations to know if it is okay to take with you.

 An empty shell can actually provide a home for a growing sea critter.

 The more untouched a beach is, the more shell treasures you may find.

 Beaches and islands that take a ferry to get to will often be worthwhile to visit.